Tony Stark (Marvel Cinematic Universe): Legacy

 Eight months later, as the world continues to mourn Stark, Parker receives glasses that can access Stark's artificial intelligence E.D.I.T.H., with a message that establishes him as Stark's chosen successor.
 Parker is however tricked by disgruntled former Stark Industries employee Quentin Beck into giving him the glasses, as Parker sees him as a more worthy successor.
 Beck, leading a team of other ex-Stark Industries employees such as William Ginter Riva, and angered at being fired by Stark, seeks to fill the vacancy left by Stark as Iron Man by using the software he developed for Stark, B.A.R.F., to augment illusions of creatures known as the Elementals, presenting himself as a hero known as Mysterio in "defeating" them.
 He uses Stark's glasses to conduct drone attacks in London, targeting Parker.
 Parker eventually foils Beck's plots and retakes the glasses, and he designs his own Spider-Man suit using technology from Stark Industries, in a similar manner to Stark designing his first Iron Man armor.

 Alternate versions

+Several alternate versions of Stark appear in the MCU multiverse, most notably in the animated series What If...?, voiced by Mick Wingert.

 Losing the Tesseract

-In an alternate 2012, Stark and the Avengers are victorious over Loki during the Battle of New York, however the time traveling Stark and Scott Lang from 2023 alter 2012-Stark's history when they attempt to steal the briefcase containing the Tesseract.
+In an alternate 2012, Stark and the Avengers are victorious over Loki during the Battle of New York, however a time-traveling Stark and Scott Lang from 2023 alter 2012-Stark's history when they attempt to steal the briefcase containing the Tesseract.
 As 2012-Stark and 2012-Thor argue with Alexander Pierce and S.H.I.E.L.D. agents over custody of Loki and the Tesseract, Lang, using his Ant-Man suit, shrinks down and enters into 2012-Stark's chest arc reactor, pulling a plug that gives him a cardiac dysrhythmia.
 2012-Thor uses Mjolnir to restart the reactor, saving 2012-Stark's life.
 2023-Stark obtains the briefcase but loses it when 2012-Hulk smashes through the elevator.
 The Tesseract falls out, and with 2012-Stark and Thor distracted, Loki picks it up and teleports away.